 Finally, on the fifth day and with no relief in sight, Fr.
 Peter Rinaldi of the Holy Shroud Guild (who himself was originally from Turin), solved the problem of our seized equipment by visiting the customs office and asking for the name of the man in charge.
 He told the official that an international incident would soon occur and he wanted to give him credit for causing it!
-He then slipped him 100K Lira and the equipment was immediately released!
+He then slipped him 100K Lira and the equipment was immediately released (and loaded onto a dump truck)!
 Evidently, Fr.
 Rinaldi knew exactly how to deal with the local bureaucracy!